Vaish-7/flask-rest-starter/README.md

 `pytest -q`

 ## Notes
 - This starter uses a demo auth and simple DB setup.
-Replace demo auth with real user management and add migrations (Alembic) for production.
-- Do not commit secrets.
-Use GitHub Secrets for CI.